jaspector

 Contact town office for current schedule

-Typical inspection sequence: Contact CEO for current requirements.
+Typical sequence: Contact CEO for current requirements.

 New construction, renovations, additions, demolition, shoreland zone construction (within 75 feet of any stream), subdivision and site design as required by state.

-1. Contact Adam Doody at (207) 455-8485 to discuss the project and confirm permit requirements before applying.
+To apply for a building permit in Washburn, ME, follow these steps: 1.
+Contact Adam Doody at (207) 455-8485 to discuss the project and confirm permit requirements before applying.
 2. Download the Building/Demolition Permit application from the town website.
 3. Complete the application with project details: new construction, renovation, addition, or demolition.
 4. Prepare a site plan showing lot dimensions, setbacks, utilities, wells, and septic systems.
 5. If the project is within 75 feet of any stream, a shoreland zoning permit is required; contact the CEO for the applicable form.
 6. For plumbing or septic work, apply for a separate plumbing/septic permit with Adam Doody in his role as Licensed Plumbing Inspector.
 7. For projects requiring Site Design Review (per state requirements for certain project types), complete the Site Design Review Application.
 8. Submit all completed forms and required documents to the town office at 1370 Main Street (confirm address with office).
 9. CEO reviews and issues permit; fees are assessed and must be paid.
 10. Post permit on job site.
 Schedule required inspections with Adam Doody.